 From the tiny fork on the table to the highest skyscraper, stainless steel has become an integral part of modern life.

-Stainless steel’s strength, 100% recyclability, corrosion resistance, mechanical efficiency, low maintenance make it the ideal material for all kinds of applications.
+Stainless steel’s strength, 100% recyclability, corrosion resistance, mechanical efficiency, and low maintenance make it the ideal material for all kinds of applications.

 There are 150+ grades of stainless steel, among which only 15 are abundantly used in everyday applications.